Frequently Asked Questions

 What support does Yoorrook offer?

-We encourage all First Peoples to participate in Yoorrook’s work and Yoorrook offers you a safe space where your truth, culture and wellbeing is prioritised and respected.
 The services described below are available whether you want to share your experience over the phone, online, at a community forum, or in a hearing.
-For more information, click on “Keeping You Safe & Strong” in the menu or see Lotjpa Independent Legal Service – Legal Help Fact Sheet and Keeping you Safe and Strong - getting Support.
+For more detailed information, click on “Support” in the menu.

-Legal support
+Legal Support

 It is important to get legal advice if you want to say something to the Yoorrook Justice Commission that could impact you or your legal rights.
 For example, if you want to share details of something you agreed to keep private, or if there is a current court case that involves things you’re not allowed to talk about publicly.

-Support for witnesses at hearings
+Support for Witnesses at Hearings

 If Yoorrook invites you to give evidence as a witness at a hearing, you may be entitled to payments for things like loss of income, childcare and meals, travel and accommodation.
+This will be discussed with you as part of the witness preparation process.

 Yoorrook can arrange an interpreter if you want to share your story in your own language, including Indigenous languages and Auslan.